I found this photo of a young me.

 So, who am I?
 Really really.

-I could tell you that I was born in northern Sweden during a snow storm, and subsequently raised by trolls, but that wouldn’t tell you much, only that I’m slightly off-kilter and problem froze now and then as a child.
+I could tell you that I was born in northern Sweden during a snow storm, and subsequently raised by trolls, but that wouldn’t tell you much, only that I’m slightly off-kilter and probably froze now and then as a child.

 I could give you a full account of how I was born Ulf Lennart Rönnquist, and how I stayed Ulf until I joined the boy scouts where I would always be known as Jonas (someone, really early on, asked me what my name was, and I said “Jonas” just to be funny, and it stuck).